 Step # 1: Begin creating the income now that you’ll need in retirement!

-Use some of your growth portfolio to set up a safe, stable, income producing foundation for your portfolio.
+Use some of your growth portfolios to set up a safe, stable, income-producing foundation for your portfolio.

 For most people what you’ll be receiving from Social Security is not going to be enough.
 You’ll have a gap between what’s coming in and what you need to support your lifestyle.
 Now is a great time to reallocate a portion of your portfolio from growth into income.
 Not only will you reduce your portfolio’s risk but the income you have for retirement will be that much more powerful if you start now and not at the last minute.